MicrosoftDocs/win32/desktop-src/SysInfo/zwquerysysteminformation.md

 ---
-Description: 'Retrieves the specified system information.' ms.assetid: 'c91b9a35-ca2b-4d81-973d-fe709144df90'
+Description: Retrieves the specified system information. ms.assetid: c91b9a35-ca2b-4d81-973d-fe709144df90
 title: ZwQuerySystemInformation function
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # ZwQuerySystemInformation function

 \[**ZwQuerySystemInformation** is no longer available for use as of Windows 8.
 Instead, use the alternate functions listed in this topic.\]

 Retrieves the specified system information.